World War II Daily Podcast

 The World War II Daily Podcast takes you beyond the textbooks to uncover the hidden stories of the Second World War.
 Hosted by Pietro Deserti, a Brazilian, grandson of an Italian WWII veteran, and Samuel de Korte, a Dutch WWII writer, this podcast features rare narratives and experiences that often go unnoticed.
 Each episode includes not only interviews with historians, collectors, and writers from various backgrounds but also episodes with exclusive stories from the war time, shedding light on the complexities of the event and its enduring legacy.
 Join us to discover much more about WW2!

-The World War II Daily Podcast
+A new year, a new season!
+The World War II Daily Podcast returns today for its 3rd year.

 Disclaimer